-Chief Seattle Council Service Center and Scout Shops are closed until April 9th.
+Chief Seattle Council Service Center and Scout Shops are closed until further notice.
 Our staff are working from home, and can be reached via email.

 It is the policy of Chief Seattle Council, Boy Scouts of America to keep donor information private.
 The council will not sell or trade a donor's personal information to any other entity in existence without their written permission.